mweirauch/micrometer-jvm-extras/README.md

 * `process.memory.swappss`: The amount of process memory paged out to swap accounting for shared memory among processes.
 Since Linux 4.3.
 Will return `-1` if your kernel is older.
 As with `pss`, the most accurate metric to watch.

+### ProcessThreadMetrics

+`ProcessThreadMetrics` reads process-level thread information from `/proc/self/status`.
+Please note that `procfs` is only available on Linux-based systems.

+* `process.threads`: The number of process threads as seen by the operating system.

 ## Notes
 * procfs data is cached for `100ms` in order to relief the filesystem pressure